Dur-e-yashfeen/heart_diseases_prediction/Medical_Prediction_Model_Report.md

 ## Dataset Description and Preprocessing Steps

 ### Dataset Description
-The PIMA Diabetes Dataset contains various features related to medical information of patients, including glucose levels, blood pressure, BMI, age, and the target variable `Outcome`, which indicates whether the patient has diabetes.
+The UCI Heart disease Dataset contains various features related to medical information of patients, including glucose levels, blood pressure, BMI, age, and the target variable `Outcome`, which indicates whether the patient has diabetes.

 ### Preprocessing Steps
 1. **Load the Dataset**: The dataset was loaded into a Pandas DataFrame for analysis.